How to Get Rid of Millipedes in the House?

 Insert a small plastic tube that fits snugly into the lip of the bottle and tilt the bottle on its side.
 You can use tape to secure the lip of the tube tightly.

-As the fruit begins to rot, it will attract the millipedes.
-They will crawl into the tube to get the fruit and fall straight into the bottles.
-They are well and truly trapped here.
+As the fruit begins to rot, it attracts the millipedes.
+They crawl into the tube to get the fruit and fall straight into the bottles, well and truly trapped here.

 You can place such traps at strategic points around the house where millipedes are active to get rid of them.